Intrinsic symmetry groups of links with 8 and fewer crossings: The symmetry and intrinsic symmetry groups

-Since these symmetries record an action on $L$ itself (and only record the orientation of the ambient $S^3$), we will call them ``intrinsic'' symmetries of $L$ to distinguish them from the standard symmetry group.
-As we will show below, the group on the right was defined (though not in this way) by Whitten in 1969~\cite{MR0242146}, following ideas of Fox.
+As we will describe below, the group $\MCG(S^3) \cross \MCG(L)$ was first studied by Whitten in 1969~\cite{MR0242146}, following ideas of Fox.
 They denoted this group $\Gamma(L)$ or $\Gamma_\mu$, where $\mu$ is the number of components of $L$.
 We can write this group as a semidirect product of $\Z_2$ groups encoding the orientation of each component of the link $L$ with the permutation group $S_\mu$ exchanging components of $L$ (cf. Definition~\ref{def:whittengroup}), finally crossed with another $\Z_2$ recording the orientation of $S^3$:

 It is clear that an element $\gamma = (\epsilon_0, \epsilon_1, \dots ,\epsilon_\mu, p) \in \Gamma(L)$ acts on $L$ to produce a new link $L^\gamma$.
 If $\epsilon_0 = +1$, then $L^\gamma$ and $L$ are the same as sets (but the components of $L$ have been renumbered and reoriented), while if $\epsilon_0 = -1$ the new link $L^\gamma$ is the mirror image of $L$ (again with renumbering and reorientation).
 We can then define the symmetry subgroup $\Sigma(L)$ by